-Specifying green walls and green façades
+Specifying green roofs, walls and façades

-Green walls are vertical vegetated systems that are generally attached to a wall, and incorporate vegetation, growing medium, irrigation and drainage into a single system.
+Green roofs are vegetated landscapes installed on roofs to provide building insulation, capture and retain stormwater, increase local plant diversity, and provide increased amenity and property value.
+Green roofs vegetation will vary based on the proposed design, desired irrigation requirements, and the weight bearing capacity of the building roof.
+Green walls provide similar benefits and are vertical vegetated systems that are generally attached to a wall, and incorporate vegetation, growing medium, irrigation and drainage into a single system.
 Green facades generally consist of climbers that grow up a façade from the building base or through container planting at different levels.
 Green walls differ from green facades in that they incorporate multiple modular plantings to create the vegetation cover rather than being reliant on fewer numbers of plants that climb and spread to provide cover (City of Melbourne, 2015).

 Green roofs, walls and facades provide significant benefits to buildings including increased commercial returns, enhanced amenity, improved thermal building performance, and habitat for increased biodiversity, amongst others.